kyradelray/mcanalysis/README.md

 # MCAnalysis

-Analyze the effect of menstrual cycle phase on health outcomes using GAM models.
+Analyze the effect of menstrual cycle phase on health, physiology or other outcomes using GAM models.

 Available for both **R** and **Python**.